 Succulents are only trying to survive during dormancy.
 The plant is not trying to grow.
 Therefore, do not feed the plant, prune it, or increase light exposure.

-Do not re-pot the succulents during their dormant stage.
+Do not repot the succulents during their dormant stage.
 It may seem like the perfect time for re-potting, but it will disrupt their rest period and may result in loss of the plant.
 Click here to learn how to repot succulents properly.

 Keep the plants away from extreme temperature changes and drafts.